sourcehawk/aws-org-billing-dashboard/README.md

-# Grafana CUR Dashboard for AWS Organizations
+## AWS Organization Billing Dashboard

+This project provides a dashboard and infrastructure for AWS organization cost and usage reports.
+It uses Terraform to provision the infrastructure and Helm to deploy the dashboard.
+Alternatively, you can import the dashboard and set the datasource manually.

+Please note that some statistics in the dashboard will only be available once you have two months of billing reports.

 ![AWS Organization Billing Dashboard](https://i.ibb.co/mFXbhHs/aws-org-cur-dashboard.png)

-This project provides a dashboard and infrastructure for AWS organization cost and usage report.
-It uses Terraform to provision the infrastructure and Helm to deploy the dashboard.
-You can also ignore helm entirely and import the dashboard and set the datasource manually.
-Some statistics in the dashboard will not be available until you have two months of billing reports.
+### Project Structure

 The project is organized into two main directories: